Environment Configuration

 Import / export .agor.yml | ❌ | ✅ |

-The reason members cannot hand-edit rendered commands: admins curate the set of commands that can run (the variants), members pick from that list.
+The reason members cannot hand-edit rendered commands: admins curate the set of commands that can run (the variants), and users with branch all permission pick from that list.
 This makes the variant library the effective allowlist and complements the execution-time deny-list guard.

 Execution permissions